Paul-Browne/BP-plus/README.md

 ### Boilerplate +
-#####So Whats the plus?

-When starting a new project I always find myself adding a few scripts and styles which make my life easier.
+Built on top of the original [html5-boilerplate](https://github.com/h5bp/html5-boilerplate) **plus** a few scripts and styles which make life easier.
 At a cost of just over `2kb` these additions enable the following;

 - **Responsive image replacement** - swapping images depending on the image's container width and device's pixel ratio.